 - Fruit Sweetened: Naturally sweetened with apple and raisins.

 - Texture Experience: These waffles provide a great texture experience for baby-led weaning/toddlers.
-Crispy on the outside, soft on the inside with apple bits for little ones to explore.
+Soft with apple bits for little ones to explore.

 - Freezer Friendly: Double the batch and freeze in portions for a quick and easy breakfast/snack or lunchbox addition.